|

 This runs a virtual check-out and check-in of all three

-stages of a file when resolving a three-way merge.
+stages of any file which needs a three-way merge.
 This

 option is meant to be used when merging branches with